FileHold Web Services API

-The Web Services API allows developers to integrate 3rd party applications directly into the document management system.
+The Web Services API allows developers to integrate third-party applications directly into the document management system.
 This integration is for customers who want to provide a "single point of truth" in protecting their intellectual property.

 This architecture provides tremendous benefits to customers, partners and to product development and professional services teams in terms of product scalability, flexibility and performance.

 The main subsystems of the document management software system communicate with each other via secure and fully authenticated web service calls.
 All application clients (including the Web Client, Desktop Application and Microsoft Office Add-in) interact with the server using the same web services and calls.
 These web services make up the Web Services API for integration of custom clients with the document management library.